 Keep picking cards and coloring crows until all 20 crows are colored in!

-One of the easiest way to make sure that the counting activity can be accomplished independently is to write the correct number on the back of the cards with crows on them in pencil!
-This makes the activity self-checking.
+If you are adding this counting crows activity into your math centers, one of the easiest ways to make sure that it can be accomplished independently is to write the correct number on the back of the cards with crows on them.
+This makes the activity self-checking!

-Download your own copy and practice counting crows by clicking the yellow button below.
+Ready to start some counting crows fun?
+Download your own copy and practice counting crows by clicking the large, yellow button below!